Modern fleet of multi-purpose ferries and LoLo container vessels operating between Ireland, Britain and Continental Europe, and on charter.

 The Division also invested in the Ireland France ferry services, rationalising the two vessel service between Ireland and France into a one vessel service with the acquisition of the Normandy in 1998, it being replaced with the Oscar Wilde in 2008.

-The Division added an additional vessel to the Dublin-Holyhead service in 2013, the chartered vessel Epsilon, to service Ireland’s growing external trade.
-This vessel is due for replacement by a newly constructed cruise ferry which will be the largest of its type in the world.
+The Division added an additional vessel to the Dublin – Holyhead service in 2013, the chartered vessel Epsilon, to service Ireland’s growing external trade.

 In 2018, the Group replaced the fastcraft Jonathan Swift with the Dublin Swift, a sister vessel acquired in 2016, but with increased car carrying capacity and capacity for small commercial vehicles.

-The Ferries Division also undertakes chartering operations where it has surplus ferries in its fleet.
-In addition since 2017 the Division has acquired six container vessels three of which it charters intra-group and three externally.
+The Ferries Division also undertakes chartering operations.
+Since 2017, the Division has acquired eight container vessels five of which it charters intra-group and three externally.

 Container and Terminal Division

 With the acquisition of B&I Line, the Group acquired container shipping and terminal stevedoring operations based at Dublin Port.

 The container shipping operations, which offers intermodal container shipping services between Ireland and continental Europe, was rationalised moving from an owned vessel operation to a chartered-in operation providing flexibility to adjust capacity to customer demand.
 In 1993, the Division commenced a container shipping operation in the Baltic which, following a number of years of profitable operation, was sold in 2012.